kubermatic-labs/gman/README.md

 Furthermore, please, generate a Key (save the *.json* config) for this Service Account.
 For more detailed information, follow [the official instructions](https://developers.google.com/admin-sdk/directory/v1/guides/delegation#create_the_service_account_and_credentials).

-The Service Account private key must be provided to *Gman*.
+The Service Account private key must be provided to *GMan*.
 There are two ways to do so:

 - set up environmental variable: `GMAN_SERVICE_ACCOUNT_KEY=<VALUE>`
 - start the application with specified flag `-private-key </path/to/your/privatekey.json>`